-Wisconsin state income insurance consists of Social Security benefits.
-Decisions for Wisconsin residents are made by the Wisconsin Division of Health Care Access and Accountability, Disability Determination Bureau (DDB).
+Wisconsin income insurance consists of Social Security benefits.
+The Wisconsin Division of Health Care Access and Accountability, Disability Determination Bureau (DDB) makes decisions for Wisconsin residents.
 Applicants that meet the federal criteria may be eligible for monetary payments and healthcare coverage:

-- SSDI - benefits for workers who paid FICA taxes
+- SSDI – program for workers who paid FICA taxes

 - SSI – monetary payments for adults and children who meet medical and resource criteria

-- Medicaid - health benefits for people who meet resource requirements
+- Medicaid – healthcare for people who meet resource requirements

 State employees are allowed up to 26 weeks of unpaid parental leave.